 – the Master of the ship considers that further help is necessary.

-In accordance with RR No. 32.19B the DSC distress alert relay on behalf of somebody else should preferably be addressed to an individual CS or RCC.
+In accordance with RR No. 32.19B the DSC distress alert relay on behalf of somebody else should preferably be addressed to an individual coast station or rescue coordination centre.

 The DSC distress alert relay is transmitted as follows: